Meet the Dogs

 Then it was time to meet the dog I’d already fallen for: Hawk.
 They brought him outside and I sat down on the ground to introduce myself, whereupon he leapt straight into my lap and started kissing me!

-Now THIS was a great dog for the rescue, I thought to myself.
-And gorgeous to boot—big brown eyes, those big ears, and lots of thick black-and-tan fur.
+Now THIS was a great dog for the rescue, and he was gorgeous to boot, with big brown eyes, even bigger ears, and lots of thick black-and-tan fur.
 He was spectacular.

-With both dogs approved for the rescue, I made arrangements to pick up the boy on December 8, but I wanted the girl spayed before I brought her home.
+With both dogs approved for the rescue, I made arrangements to pick up the boy on the 8th of December, but I wanted the girl spayed before I brought her home.

 I drove to LaGrange, put Hawk into the car kennel, drove back home, and popped him straight into the shower.
 He was gorgeous, but holy cow, he stunk!